 The site of Ta’ Bistra Catacombs formed part of three EU-funded projects which saw extensive works being carried out to excavate, document, conserve and preserve these ancient tombs, to restore the overlying farmhouse, and to design and construct an adequate covering structure to safeguard the archaeological remains.

-Visitors can now explore these catacombs and enjoy the excellent facilities available at the site, including ample parking space and a child-friendly zone.
-The refurbished farmhouse which is located above part of the tombs can be rented for various activities.
+Visitors can now explore these catacombs and enjoy the facilities available at the site, including ample parking space and a child-friendly zone.

 CommentsComments powered by Disqus